 And here we may remark, in connection with the point which has been occupying us, the progress of ideas presented to us in chapters 3, 4, and 7 of John.
-In chapter 3 the Holy Spirit is seen as quickening; in chapter 4 He is the power of communion&#8212;of true communion; in chapter 7, the Son of man, not being able as yet to shew Himself to the world, declares, that rivers of living waters shall flow from the bellies of those who should believe; for the Spirit was not yet, because Jesus was not yet glorified; and it was *then* that He (the Spirit) was to become the witness of the glory of the Son of man, and to bear testimony on earth to this glory.
+In chapter 3 the Holy Spirit is seen as quickening; in chapter 4 He is the power of communion -- of true communion; in chapter 7, the Son of man, not being able as yet to shew Himself to the world, declares, that rivers of living waters shall flow from the bellies of those who should believe; for the Spirit was not yet, because Jesus was not yet glorified; and it was *then* that He (the Spirit) was to become the witness of the glory of the Son of man, and to bear testimony on earth to this glory.

 What a source of ministry is now opened to us!
-The love of God in Christ towards poor sinners, but this love, fulfilled| in the glory which was consequent upon the death of the Son of man, who had descended into the lowest depths of man&#8217;s misery, had there glorified God, and was now Himself glorified as man.
+The love of God in Christ towards poor sinners, but this love, fulfilled¦ in the glory which was consequent upon the death of the Son of man, who had descended into the lowest depths of man's misery, had there glorified God, and was now Himself glorified as man.
 In what a position is ministry thus placed!
 What a glorious function; and how does man sink into nothing before it!
-It is, indeed, the ministry of the Spirit and of righteousness; for, if the love of God be the source and the subject of it, the righteousness of God accomplished in the glorifying of the Son of man who had glorified Him upon earth, and who had more than re-established all that glory of God (which was falsified, and, in appearance, belied by the victory of Satan, and the ruin introduced into God&#8217;s creation), this righteousness becomes also its foundation.
-And because of this glorification of Christ in power, there were also healings and miracles attached to this ministry&#8212;at least, it is one reason for them,|
+It is, indeed, the ministry of the Spirit and of righteousness; for, if the love of God be the source and the subject of it, the righteousness of God accomplished in the glorifying of the Son of man who had glorified Him upon earth, and who had more than re-established all that glory of God (which was falsified, and, in appearance, belied by the victory of Satan, and the ruin introduced into God's creation), this righteousness becomes also its foundation.
+And because of this glorification of Christ in power, there were also healings and miracles attached to this ministry -- at least, it is one reason for them,¦

-| See 1 @John 4: 9 and 17, margin.
+¦See @1 John 4: 9 and 17, margin.

-| But here also, they were, generally manifestations of that gracious power, which, by providing a remedy for those evils perceptible to the natural faculties, drew attention to that which in the power of the resurrection of Jesus (the great miracle of divine interference in human misery), provided a remedy for sin&#8212;the root of the evil.
+¦But here also, they were, generally manifestations of that gracious power, which, by providing a remedy for those evils perceptible to the natural faculties, drew attention to that which in the power of the resurrection of Jesus (the great miracle of divine interference in human misery), provided a remedy for sin -- the root of the evil.
 I say generally, for we have examples of the judgments of the Holy Ghost within the church, as in the case of Ananias and Sapphira; and upon apostate Judaism, as in the case of Elymas the sorcerer.

 {216}